dbaldy/globing/README.md

 Returns 1 if tested matches with word in terms of reg exp ('\*', '?', '[', ']').
 Returns 0 if no match is found.

+The functions starting with 'ft' are available in the libft repository.
 The only exception with regular expressions is the fact that "[a-f]" will not try to match any character between a and f, but 'a', '-' or 'f'.